Lonicera utahensis: Description

+Distribution and habitat

+The plant is native to western North America from British Columbia, Washington, and Oregon, east to Alberta and Montana and south through the Rocky Mountains to Arizona and New Mexico.

-This plant occurs in the understory of mature forests, such as those composed of grand fir and Rocky Mountain maple.
+It occurs in the understory of mature forests, such as those composed of grand fir and Rocky Mountain maple.
 It is often a climax species.
 It may be a codominant plant in subalpine fir-common beargrass plant communities.
 It can be found at 300–3400 m in elevation, but is most common at 1200–2400 m.
 Other associated plants include white spiraea, ninebark, Scouler willow, Sitka alder, thinleaf huckleberry, pinegrass, queencup beadlily, and sweetscented bedstraw.

+Uses

 This plant can be used as an ornamental and in revegetation efforts.
+The berry is considered edible.